wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ![An annotated screenshot of the Configuration tab.
 The annotations are listed below.](images/proxies_configuration.png)

 The **Proxies Configuration** page lists the [proxy configuration properties](proxies_configuring.html#configuration-properties) with their values in the current `wavefront.conf` file.
 * The configuration properties are organized in categories by type.
-The properties in each category are organized in cards as subcategories.
+The properties in each category are grouped in cards by subcategory.
 * Cards with the user icon contain at least one configuration property with a modified value (different from the default value).

 On this page, you can: